JuliaSmoothOptimizers/JSOSuite.jl/docs/src/resolve.md

 \min \quad & f(x):= x₂² exp(x₁²)
 \end{aligned}
 ```
-Using `JSOSuite` usual `minimize` function, the problem can be solved as follows
+Using `JSOSuite`’s `minimize` function, the problem can be solved as follows
 ```@example ex1
 using JSOSuite
 f(x) = x[2]^2 * exp(x[1]^2)